coderefinery/git-collaborative/_episodes/02-centralized.md

 > - However, we recommend watching repositories you are interested in.
 You can learn things from experts just by
 >   watching the activity that come through.
 {: .callout}

+> ## Exercise description
+>
+> - Helper prepares an exercise repository (see above) - this will take 10 minutes or so.
+> - The exercise group works on steps 1-8 (15-20 minutes).
+> - After step 8 you can return to the main room.
+Please ask questions.
+> - We do step 9 and 10 together (instructor demonstrates, and everybody follows along in their repositories).
+> - Before we start with the exercise, instructor mentions all steps and explains what happens during a `git clone`.
+{: .challenge}

 #### 1. Clone your administrator's group repository